-Preservatives in the dog's food is usually not beneficial to the animals health; however, they are a necessity for prolonged shelf life of manufactured process dog food.
-Manufacturers are required to make a profit so the shelf longevity is a must, for them.
+Preservatives in the dog's food are usually not beneficial to the animals' health; however, they are a necessity for the prolonged shelf life of manufactured process dog food.
+Manufacturers are required to make a profit so shelf longevity is a must for them.

-Asorbic acid is a food additive that is used as a preservative that will not harm the dog, as it is only another form of vitamin-C. Many manufacturers will not use it as a preservative and will instead choose to use a less expensive chemical method that can often have diverse effects on dogs.
+Ascorbic acid is a food additive that is used as a preservative that will not harm the dog, as it is only another form of vitamin C. Many manufacturers will not use it as a preservative and will instead choose to use a less expensive chemical method that can often have diverse effects on dogs.

 The Best and Worst Foods for Your Pet

 What about familiar name brands like Alpo, Purina or another premium brand like Wellness?